-- Medicines were being managed safely. - Medicine Administration Records (MARs) showed that medicines had been administered as prescribed. - Daily and monthly medicine audits were carried out to ensure people received their medicines safely. - Staff had also been trained in medicines management and had competency assessments to ensure they were competent to manage medicines.
-We observed the medicines were securely stored.
+- Medicines were being managed safely. - Medicine Administration Records (MARs) showed that medicines had been administered as prescribed. - Daily and monthly medicine audits were carried out to ensure people received their medicines safely. - Guidance was in place for medicines that was administered when needed to ensure these medicines were given safely. - Medicines were kept securely and the room temperature was monitored to ensure the medicines did not lose efficiency. - Staff had also been trained in medicines management and had competency assessments to ensure they were competent to manage medicines.